LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/July/week-of-july-29th.md

 The SMS connector to the Sinch (formerly referred to as ‘CLX’) gateway gives brands an alternative to the current SMS Twilio and SMS CM connectors.
 Sinch allows brands to converse with consumers using their SMS application (iOS or Android) and manage those conversations at scale using LiveEngage’s automation platform and operational tools.

-**
-The messaging capabilities that are supported are:**
+**The messaging capabilities that are supported are:**
 * Text
   * Agent to consumer
   * Consumer to agent
 * Messages Status:
 	* Delivered indication (agent to consumer) - based on delivery to the Sinch SMS gateway

 {: .notice}

-**Please note**_:_ This feature requires enablement.
+**Please note:** This feature requires enablement.
 Please contact your LivePerson representative for more information.

 ## \[Sinch\] Sinch SMS connector - Conversation Attributes